Neufund/EIPs/eip-token-with-snapshots.md

 Standardized access to past token snapshots allows any contract, d-app and external party to implement such rights while keeping token contract itself simple and ERC20 compatible.

+### Example Applications
+ERC20 enables services that handle transfer of ownership rights: centralized and decentralized exchanges.
+Similarly, proposed extension enables new types of services that handle various earned rights - as enumerated above.
+Various services of this kind are actually being developed:
+* A project that builds a network of organizations where tokens give rights to vote and may bring revenues according to a set of organization bylaws.
+They may be also exchanged between organizations as a means of payment.
+* A protocol to create funds that invest in various asset universes including tokens that bring proceeds and allow to vote.
+With proposed extension such tokens may be properly handled ie. proceeds may be distributed to fund members.
+* A platform for fundraising via ICOs where tokens represent equity (that is shareholder rights) or bonds issues new tokens that it wants to exchange with projects like those above.

+Centralized exchanges technically own tokens they trade.
+Proposed extension gives technical possibility for such exchange to at least pay out proceeds from the tokens to true owners.

 ## Specification

 ### Snapshotting progression